ARMmbed/mbed-os-5-docs/docs/reference/api/platform/MbedStats.md

 ### CPU statistics

-You can use the `mbed_stats_cpu_get` function to get the uptime, idle time, and sleep time information.
-Timing information available is cumulative since the system is up and running.
+You can use the `mbed_stats_cpu_get` function to get the uptime, idle time and sleep time information.
+Timing information available is cumulative since the system is on.
 You must build Mbed OS with the `MBED_CPU_STATS_ENABLED` macro to enable fetching of CPU information.
-Please note CPU statistics are dependent on availability of low power timer in HW.
+Please note CPU statistics depend on the availability of the low power timer in the hardware.

 ### Mbed statistics functions reference